mmazzarolo/react-native-modal-datetime-picker/.github/CONTRIBUTING.md

 ## Development Process

-All work on React Native Modal Datetime Picker happens directly on GitHub.
+All work on react-native-modal-datetime-picker happens directly on GitHub.
 Contributors send pull requests which go through a review process.

 > **Working on your first pull request?** You can learn how from this _free_ series: [How to Contribute to an Open Source Project on GitHub](https://egghead.io/series/how-to-contribute-to-an-open-source-project-on-github).